I love learning. I want to know everything.

 What I thought I was doing was sharing something amazing with people who may not have realized it yet.

-What I was actually doing was evangelizing something that, honestly — if someone was interested — they’d’ve probably already fucking Googled it.6
+What I was actually doing was evangelizing something that, honestly — if someone was interested — they’d’ve probably already Googled it.6

 We Don’t Need Consensus